riaz-khan-16/ProjectManagement/readme.md

 ## Project Demo

 See the Demo Video: https://youtu.be/Z0SXReOwJ2U
+See the Team Chat Functionality : https://youtu.be/ZJotXM5wmgE

 Figure 1: Login Page